 Disco, says Hector, was introduced to him by his father, and it’s the sound which most informs his style.
 Already, he has some absolute belters of his own; the third Sulta Selects EP, released earlier this year, boasts a trio of them, from the swirling strings, soaring vocals and liquid bass of the out-of-time Paradise Garage floorfiller ‘D_K_Y (But I Do)’ to the deep groove and spacey reverb of ‘L_M_Y_S_A’.
 “We still exchange forgotten disco classics, it’s great,” says Hector.
 “He loves key changes and the technicalities, while I don’t have any knowledge on that level.
 But we both like to think we know a good song.”

 Hector’s earliest adventures in creating music also came at his father’s suggestion.
 “He always told me it was an interesting way to think,” he recalls.
 “He made the comparison between maths, language and music, between the way you learn all three.”
 Hector tried the viola first, then the trumpet.
 “I loved the tonality and the feel, and the very bold and beautiful aesthetic of the instrument,” he says.
-For two years in his early teens, he was third horn in the National Youth Orchestra of Scotland.
+For two years in his early teens, the D_K_Y man was third horn in the National Youth Orchestra of Scotland.

 Yet his first great ambition lay far from music.
 “I was a budding freestyle skier and I wanted to be a professional,” he recalls.
 “One of my peers, Cal Sandieson – who is now a very successful and amazing freestyle skier – and I had a fantastic, brotherly relationship: competitive but also supportive.
 I did a ski season with him in the Alps and met his father Wilba, who gave me a lot of support.”